 Some software - to be extended.

 Ian GM3SEK pointed out that he would be happy with a program that produced a path profile, which could then be fed into other software.
-The problem with the current offerings being that GTOPO30 is not high enough resolution.

 To address this I have developed the utility below which generates a profile using SRTM .HGT data, which you will need to download.
 You will need the one degree tiles.
 Be warned - it is a lot of data but you have to have large files to get high resolution.
 It is best to start with just the local ones.
 The entire database is 30+ Gbytes, but it is entirely possible to download this via broadband.